shiv198903/junit5sample/README.md

 @Nested is used to group certain tests where the output of test is passed only when all the nested tests are passed.

 @Tag: Used to run/skip selected methods that are tagged with the same name as that provided at runtime.

+TestInfo and TestReporter are the interfaces that has the details of the methods/class of the test classes and reporter is interface used to report the messages to the console/html or whatever output the information is streamed to.